c6o/docs/content/app-service.md

 ### 1. Bootstrapping Traxitt

-The user will bootstrap the traxitt system either using the CLI or using the Traxitt Hub.
+The user will bootstrap the Traxitt system using either the CLI or using the Traxitt Hub.

 The customer will provision their k8s cluster on any cloud such as Digital Ocean, AWS, Azure or Google Cloud.
 Once provisioned, they will retrieve their kubernetes configuration file.